 Requirement Recommended Minimum Notes OS Architecture 64-bit 64-bit Due to memory requirements, the Contrast application can only run on 64-bit architectures.
 Operating system RHEL/CentOS 7 Microsoft Windows 2019 Ubuntu 18.04 LTS RHEL/CentOS 7 Windows 2012 R2 or higher Ubuntu 16.04 LTS Support for CentOS 6 ended on December 1, 2020.
-Java Java is bundled with the instal ler.
+Java Java is bundled with the installer.
 MySQL For on-premises customers using Contrast versions 3.8.11 or prior, MySQL 5.7.23 is bundled with the installer.
 Beginning with Contrast 3.9.0, MySQL 8 is bundled with the Linux on-premises installer.
-If you experience issues, containing act Support.
+Beginning with Contrast 3.9.3, MySQL 8 is bundled with the Linux and Windows on-premises installer.
+If you experience issues, contact Support.

-For on-premises customers using MySQL 8 (which has binary logging enabled by default), the system variable log\bin\trust\function\creators must be set to ON so that Contrast can create stored procedures.
-For more details, see MySQL documentation.
+- For on-premises customers using MySQL 8 (which has binary logging enabled by default), the system variable log_bin_trust_function_creators must be set to ON so that Contrast can create stored procedures.
+For more details, see MySQL documentation. - For on-premises customers using MySQL 8, the system variable local_infile must be set to ON so that Contrast can accept CSV files to help the import of SCA data.
+For more details, see Security Considerations for LOAD DATA LOCAL.

-MySQL and Java requirements: distributed installations
+MySQL and Java requirements for distributed installations